gwendalminguy/holbertonschool-simple_shell/README.md

-# 🚀 Creation of a Custom `SHELL`
+# 🚀 Creation of a Custom Shell: `HSH`

-Welcome to our custom `SHELL` project!
+Welcome to our custom shell project!

 In this project, our goal was to write a simple UNIX command interpreter.
-We worked as a team to develop a simplified version of a shell, handling the different usual commands, but also some built-in commands.
+We worked as a team to develop a simplified version of a shell, handling the different usual commands, some built-in commands and a few special features.

 ## 📋 Project Overview

-This custom `SHELL` interprets the command typed by the user.
-It can handle the basic usual commands such as `ls`, `pwd`, `rm`, and others, as well as buit-in ones like `cd`, `exit`, `help` and `history`.
+This custom shell interprets the command typed by the user. `HSH` can handle the basic usual commands such as `ls`, `pwd`, `rm` and many others, as well as buit-in ones like `cd`, `exit`, `help` and `history`.
+It relies on the value of the PATH environment variable in order to find a command without the need to specify its absolute path.

 ## 🛠 Features

-This custom `SHELL` supports the main following features:
+`HSH` supports the main following features:

 - Accessing usual commands and handling arguments (`ls`, `pwd`, `rm`, etc.).
 - Printing, adding and removing environment variables (`env`, `setenv`, `unsetenv`).